 The city's optimum location on the banks of the River Edo provided convenient access to raw materials and prompt deliveries to the expanding city of Edo, which is today called Tokyo.
 Dutch traders then discovered the “black gold” and brought it to Europe.

 Kikkoman soon became firmly established in the European market, where it received important awards at Expo Vienna in 1873 and Expo Amsterdam in 1881.
-In 1917 the Japanese Mogi and Takanashi families founded Noda Shoyu Co.
+In 1917 the Japanese Mogi, Takanashi and Horikiri families founded Noda Shoyu Co.
 Ltd. The company name was changed to Kikkoman Shoyu Co.
 Ltd. in 1964 and to Kikkoman Corporation in 1980.

 Today, Kikkoman is the world soy sauce market leader and the sauce’s special full-bodied flavour is appreciated in more than 100 countries around the globe.
 And that’s not all – Kikkoman is also official supplier to the Japanese imperial court.